qooxdoo/qooxdoo/docs/development/README.md

 Our [getting started guide](../README.md) should give you a first impression on how to quickly create an application skeleton which then can be adapted and extended to arrive at a first prototype of your application.
-Before you start working on a larger project, make sure to reviuew the following points.
+Before you start working on a larger project, make sure to review the following points.

 ## Development tools